-A. Draft FY 2024 Transportation Planning Work Program and Budget.
+A. Presentation of the Draft FY 2024-2027 Transportation Improvement Program.

-Heather Davis Reidl presented Attachment 5A.
+Mr. Pulay presented Attachment 5A.

-Paul Adamson made a motion to approve the Draft FY 2024 Transportation Planning Work Program and Budget and it was seconded by Thomas Sheridan.
+Paul Adamson made a motion to approve the Draft FY 2024-2027 Transportation Improvement Program and it was seconded by Amy Mohr.
 The motion was approved.